invisibleacropolis-ops/RNGEN/data/objects/itemREADME.md

 - **Hybrid pipelines** (`steps` + optional `template`) shine when the name depends on staged decisions or needs interpolation from multiple sources (e.g. pick material → select item type → slot in an effect to yield "Auric Glaive of Drowning").
 Use them for multi-sentence blurbs or when data must be reused later in the generation process.
 - For sentence-style or paragraph outputs, use the `template` key available to both TemplateStrategy and HybridStrategy.
 It provides full-string control ("Forged from $material, this $item_core hums with $effect"), keeping formatting consistent across locales.

+## Starter templates

+Reference the assets in `data/objects/templates/` when you need an immediate resource scaffold:

+- `object_wordlist_template.tres` stores a small equipment-flavoured
+  `WordListResource` with weighted entries.
+- `object_syllable_template.tres` shows how to distribute fragments across the `SyllableSetResource` arrays while keeping the middle optional.
+- `object_markov_template.tres` is a `MarkovModelResource` configured with the modern transition layout so new models can plug directly into the generator.

+Copy the relevant template, rename it, and replace the placeholder entries with your item vocabulary before committing the resource.

 ## Quality assurance checklist
 - Run the dataset inspector to confirm new `.tres` resources appear with the expected entry counts:
   ```